STUCKFIX

 Don't continue if any of these apply.

-reportYou cannot identify the cartridge model
+reportYou cannot identify your faucet brand or model

-reportThe faucet body is cracked or corroded
+reportThe faucet body shows cracks or corrosion

 Still stuck?Get personalized help with AI Recovery.